THE WORLD FORUM ADVISORY BOARD

 David A. Sinclair, Ph.D., AO, is world’s leading scientist on longevity and professor of genetics at Harvard Medical School, renowned for his pioneering research in aging and epigenetics.
 As co-director of the Paul F. Glenn Center for Biology of Aging Research, Sinclair has significantly advanced our understanding of the molecular mechanisms that drive aging, particularly through his work on sirtuins and NAD+ metabolism.
 His "Information Theory of Aging" posits that aging results from the loss of epigenetic information, a hypothesis supported by his team's groundbreaking studies demonstrating the reversal of aging signs in mice via partial cellular reprogramming .

-Sinclair's influential book, Lifespan: Why We Age - and Why We Don't Have To, presents a provocative view of aging as a treatable condition, sparking both acclaim and debate within the scientific community .
-Beyond academia, he has co-founded several biotechnology companies, including Sirtris Pharmaceuticals, which was acquired by GlaxoSmithKline, and Life Biosciences, focusing on age-related therapies.
+Sinclair's influential book, Lifespan: Why We Age - and Why We Don't Have To, presents a provocative view of aging as a treatable condition, sparking both acclaim and debate within the scientific community.
 Recognized by Time magazine as one of the "100 most influential people in the world," Sinclair continues to be a leading voice in the quest to extend human healthspan and lifespan.
+Even though his visionary optimism has not always been shared by all the scientific community, and some theories and assumptions still need to be proven with further data, this is one of the missions Sinclair and the World Forum share: to have governments and the public sector invest much more into research, trials, and science in order to prevent sickness and death.
+The World Forum is developing The World Council on Health with Prof. Sinclair and world’s leading scientists.